ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

    moving from the start to the end of the range specified by the 2 existing keys ``"low"`` and ``"high"``.

--  ``on_start=None``: Accepts a function to be called only once before the genetic algorithm starts its evolution.
-This function must accept a single parameter representing the instance of the genetic algorithm.
-Added in `PyGAD
+-  ``on_start=None``: Accepts a function/method to be called only once before the genetic algorithm starts its evolution.
+If function, then it must accept a single parameter representing the instance of the genetic algorithm.
+If method, then it must accept 2 parameters where the second one refers to the method's object.
+Added in `PyGAD 2.6.0 <https://pygad.readthedocs.io/en/latest/Footer.html#pygad-2-6-0>`__.
-   2.6.0 <https://pygad.readthedocs.io/en/latest/Footer.html#pygad-2-6-0>`__.

--  ``on_fitness=None``: Accepts a function to be called after calculating the fitness values of all solutions in the population.
+-  ``on_fitness=None``: Accepts a function/method to be called after
+   calculating the fitness values of all solutions in the population.
+If function, then it must accept 2 parameters: 1) a list of all solutions' fitness values 2) the instance of the genetic algorithm.
-   This function must accept 2 parameters: the first one represents the instance of the genetic algorithm and the second one is a list of all solutions' fitness values.
-Added in `PyGAD
+   If method, then it must accept 3 parameters where the third one refers to the method's object.
+Added in `PyGAD 2.6.0 <https://pygad.readthedocs.io/en/latest/Footer.html#pygad-2-6-0>`__.
-   2.6.0 <https://pygad.readthedocs.io/en/latest/Footer.html#pygad-2-6-0>`__.

--  ``on_parents=None``: Accepts a function to be called after selecting the parents that mates.
-This function must accept 2 parameters: the first one represents the instance of the genetic algorithm and the second one represents the selected parents.
+-  ``on_parents=None``: Accepts a function/method to be called after
+   selecting the parents that mates.
+If function, then it must accept 2
+   parameters: 1) the selected parents 2) the instance of the genetic algorithm If method, then it must accept 3 parameters where the third one refers to the method's object.
 Added in `PyGAD 2.6.0 <https://pygad.readthedocs.io/en/latest/Footer.html#pygad-2-6-0>`__.

 -  ``on_crossover=None``: Accepts a function to be called each time the